2017 NCPMA Fall Conference will be held October 3-6, 2017 at Embassy Suites RTP Cary, NC

 The Annual Banquet (held Thursday evening at 7 pm) is a formal business dress event.

-Again this year at the President’s Reception on Wednesday night, we will have a Map Gallery along with good music and lots of fun.
+Again this year at the President’s Reception on Wednesday night, we will have a Map Gallery along with good food and lots of fun.
 The poster session will give conference attendees an opportunity to display their maps and to view what others around the state are creating.
 Bring a sample of your work and show it off!
-If you are interested in participating, contact Amy Durden (see Poster Session Coordinator above).
+If you are interested in participating, contact Josh Norwood (see Poster Session Coordinator above).
 Two awards will be given: one for “best analytical map” and one for “best cartographic design”, and one for “best digital presentation”.
+Note: you do not need to be in attendance at the conference to submit your map.
+If you have a co-worker who has created a map for a project or has a general talent for creating maps, please encourage them to submit one for the poster session!

 Any types of maps are fine, the only restriction is that they be no larger than 36″x45″.
-(If you have a special product that is larger than this, talk to Amy and something may be able to be worked out for you.)
+(If you have a special product that is larger than this, talk to Josh and something may be able to be worked out for you.)
+Maps will be returned after the poster session is over unless otherwise directed.

 If you’re working toward your GISP Designation, remember that participating in a poster session is worth 1 point and an additional point if you win an award!